SamHolmes1/News-api/README.md

 A news api that uses express and postgresql.
 It serves articles, users and comments from a psql database.

+A live version can be accessed here: https://news-api-ej82.onrender.com/

 ## Setup

 This api has been tested on: \